United States Army Central: Operation Iraqi Freedom

-Current role
+Role

 As a result of July 2011 BRAC relocations, Third U.S. Army is headquartered at Shaw Air Force Base, South Carolina with a forward element at Camp Arifjan, Kuwait.
 Administratively called ARCENT again, it continues to serve as the Army Component Command for CENTCOM, and the forward element is serving as the Coalition Forces Land Component Command (CFLCC).
 It provides support and services to theater ARFOR commands, as well as directed Army support to other services.

 Previously, in Saudi Arabia, its bases include King Abdul Aziz Air Base, King Fahad Air Base, King Khalid Air Base, Eskan Village Air Base and Riyadh Air Base.
 The Army moved all its bases and equipment to Al Udeid Air Base, Qatar in 2003.

 Focusing primarily on the Middle East, Central Command and Third Army's area of responsibility (AOR) is a large and complex region.
 It stretches from the Central Asian States to the Horn of Africa.
 The AOR encompasses an area of approximately 6500000 sqmi consisting of 27 countries populated by over 650 million people speaking 12 major languages and representing seven major religions.
 Within this strategically important region lay the historical crossroads of three continents, the majority of the world's oil and natural gas reserves, and the primary maritime link between Europe and Asia.
 Resources, differing geography, religious influences, and historical conflict have shaped this region for centuries and continue to do so today.

 In keeping with US national security strategy, Third Army supports U.S. Central Command through a theater security cooperation strategy that encompasses the four fundamentals of the National Military Strategy.
 Third Army maintains a continued forward presence, conducts joint and coalition exercises throughout the region, provides humanitarian assistance when needed, develops close partnerships with responsible nations, assists in demining efforts, and provides support to other military service components.
 Third Army is prepared to rapidly respond by developing and executing war plans and contingency missions as required.
 This strategy provides the President with a wide range of options to deter aggression and coercion from a forward presence posture, and to decisively defeat any adversary if deterrence fails across the full spectrum of conflict.

-Current Organization
+Organization

-Current organisation of the command is as follows;
+Current organization of the command is as follows;